Canon Permutation Posets

-A distributional property that is stronger than palindromicity (and unimodality) is $\gamma$-positivity: a palindromic polynomial of degree $d$ is {\em $\gamma$-positive} if its coefficients are non-negative when expressed in the \emph{$\gamma$-basis} $ \{x^i(x + 1)^{d - 2i} : 0 \leq i \leq \lfloor d/2\rfloor\}$ (see for instance \cite{athanasiadis2017gamma}).
-In Section~\ref{sec: canon positivity} we show that our viewpoint implies that the canon polynomials are $\gamma$-positive and give a combinatorial interpretation for their coefficients, based on a result of Br\"and\'en.
-We conjecture the intermediate class of polynomials constructed in Section~\ref{sec:amphibians} to have $\gamma$-positive descent polynomials and ask for a $\gamma$-coefficient interpretation, which would recover $\gamma$-positivity exhibited by both canon permutations and multiset permutations.
+A distributional property that is stronger than palindromicity (and unimodality \cite{pettersurvey}) is $\gamma$-positivity: a palindromic polynomial of degree $d$ is {\em $\gamma$-positive} if its coefficients are non-negative when expressed in the \emph{$\gamma$-basis} $ \{x^i(x + 1)^{d - 2i} : 0 \leq i \leq \lfloor d/2\rfloor\}$ (see for instance \cite{athanasiadis2017gamma}).
+In Section~\ref{sec:amphibians}, we further conjecture that the intermediate class of polynomials have $\gamma$-positive descent polynomials and ask for a $\gamma$-coefficient interpretation, which would recover $\gamma$-positivity exhibited by both canon permutations and multiset permutations.
+In Section~\ref{sec: canon positivity}, we show that our viewpoint implies that the descent polynomials of canon permutations are $\gamma$-positive and give a combinatorial interpretation for their coefficients, based on a result of Br\"and\'en.